ML-GSAI/SDE-Drag/README.md

 ### Inpainting

-Do inpainting with an ODE solver (inpainting-ODE) or an SDE solver (inpainting-SDE).
+Do inpainting with an ODE solver (inpainting-ODE) or a SDE solver (inpainting-SDE).

 ```angular2html
 python inpainting.py         # inpainting-ODE